When it comes to determining which Medicare coverage is right for your situation, there’s a long list of factors that you can and should consider.

 Medicare Part C (Medicare Advantage)

-- If you have Medicare Advantage, you’ll pay the Part B premium ($174.70/month for most people in 2024, projected to be $185/month in 2025) plus the Medicare Advantage premium for your coverage.
+- If you have Medicare Advantage, you’ll pay the Part B premium ($202.90/month for most people in 2026) plus the Medicare Advantage premium for your coverage.
 Most Medicare Advantage plans include Part D drug coverage, so you don’t need to purchase a separate Part D plan if your Medicare Advantage plan covers drugs.

-- The average 2025 Medicare Advantage premium is expected to be $17/month in 2025, down from $18.23/month in 2024.
+- The average 2026 Medicare Advantage premium is expected to be $14/month in 2026, down from $16.40/month in 2025.
 But the majority of Medicare Advantage enrollees pay no premiums other than their Part B premium.
-And although Medicare Advantage enrollees are responsible for paying the Part B premium, almost one in five Medicare Advantage plans pay at least a portion of their enrollees’ Part B premiums in 2024.
+And although Medicare Advantage enrollees are responsible for paying the Part B premium, about a quarter of Medicare Advantage plans pay at least a portion of their enrollees’ Part B premiums in 2026.

 Learn more about Medicare Advantage.